 Regency Tea Room

-The charming Regency Tea Room at The Jane Austen Centre is a winner of the Tea Guild’s Award of Excellence.
-Enjoy your warm scones whilst swooning over Mr Darcy’s portrait which hangs on the wall.
+The charming Regency Tea Room at The Jane Austen Centre is a winner of the Tea Guild’s Award of Excellence, thanks to their exceptional level of quality and service.
+Enjoy your warm scones while swooning over Mr Darcy’s portrait which hangs on the wall.

 Where could be finer to take afternoon tea than in a luxury mansion surrounded by 500 acres of beautiful grounds?
 A visit to Lucknam Park is a real treat on special occasions and certainly has the wow factor.